Imaging Science PhD

 Salary InformationCo-op Full-time

-- Advanced courses in optics, radiometry, color science, imaging systems analysis, digital image processing, detectors, and computational photography.
+· Advanced courses in optics, radiometry, color science, imaging systems analysis, digital image processing, detectors, and computer vision.

-Selected Employer Hiring PartnersAdobe, Amazon, Apple, Aptiva Imaging, Boeing, CACI, General Electric, Google, Harris Corp., Heidelberg, Hewlett-Packard, Hover Inc., Integrity Applications Inc., ITT Excelis, Lawrence Livermore National Laboratory, Lexmark, Lockheed Martin, Microsoft, MITRE, Motorola Mobility LLC, NASA, National Geospatial Intelligence Agency, National Reconnaissance Office, Naval Undersea Warfare Center, NVIDIA, Pictometry, LLC, Ricoh Print Production, Sandia National Labs, Science Applications International Corp., Sherwin Williams, Technicolor, The Aerospace Corporation, The SI Organization, Valspar, Xerox.
+Selected Employer Hiring PartnersAdobe, Amazon, Apple, Aptiva Imaging, Boeing, CACI, General Electric, Google, Harris Corp., Hewlett-Packard, Hover Inc., Integrity Applications Inc., Lawrence Livermore National Laboratory, Lexmark, Lockheed Martin, Microsoft, MITRE, Motorola Mobility LLC, NASA, National Geospatial Intelligence Agency, Naval Undersea Warfare Center, NVIDIA, EagleView, LLC, Ricoh Print Production, Sandia National Labs, Science Applications International Corp., Sherwin Williams, Technicolor, The Aerospace Corporation, Valspar, Vencore, Xerox.

-Contact UsWe appreciate your interest in hiring RIT co-op, graduating students or alumni.
-We will make every effort to make your recruiting endeavor a success.
-Call our office and ask to speak with Morgan Faas, the career services coordinator who works with the Imaging Science program.
-For your convenience, you can access information and services through our web site at http://www.rit.edu/recruit.
+Contact UsWe appreciate your interest in your career and we will make every effort to help you succeed.
+Feel free to contact James Bondi, the career services coordinator who works with the Imaging Science PhD program.
+You can access information about services through our web site at https://www.rit.edu/careerservices.

 Rochester Institute of Technology .
 Office of Career Services and Cooperative Education